Salperton

 Salperton is a village and former civil parish, now in the parish of Hazleton, in the Cotswolds about 8 mi east of Cheltenham in Gloucestershire, England.
 It is also known as Cold Salperton, owing to its exposed position.
 In 1931 the parish had a population of 92.

 History

 The Church of England parish church of All Saints is Norman, with some Early English Gothic windows and a Perpendicular Gothic porch.
 Situated to the south of the village, it is a Grade II* listed building.

 Most of the houses date from the 17th and 18th centuries.
 The Old Bell Inn is Georgian, with a date-stone of 1752.

 Salperton Park is a country estate.
 Its country house in the Palladian Style dates to c.
 1760–1770, with wings designed by Richard Pace added in 1817.

-The war memorial is different from most, consisting of a stone base, but topped by a wooden crucifix, also known as a "hooded calvary".
+The war memorial is different from most, consisting of a stone base, topped by a wooden crucifix, also known as a "hooded calvary".